cloudflare/workers-sdk/templates/README.md

 1. **Local development, via CLI quickstart utility**

-   We recommend using the `npx create cloudflare@1 [folder-name] [template-name]` command to create new projects with templates.
+   We recommend using the `npm create cloudflare@1 [folder-name] [template-name]` command to create new projects with templates.

    You may select the name of any subdirectory within this repository to create your project; for example, `worker-typescript` and `examples/fast-google-fonts` are both valid subdirectory names.

    To create a `my-project` directory using the [`worker-typescript`](/worker-typescript) template, you would run the following command:

-`npx create cloudflare@1 my-project worker-typescript`
+`npm create cloudflare@1 my-project worker-typescript`

 1. **Local development, via full repository clone**